ERP Migration for SMEs: From Audit to Switchover, with Zero Downtime

 2-4 weeksThe new system runs in parallel with the old one for 2-4 weeks.
 Teams test, compare results, and report discrepancies.
 Zero risk to production.

--> The best guarantee that everything works before switchover
+-> The guarantee that everything works before switchover

 A/B testing and business validation